Personal Information We Collect From Providers

 SMS (Short Message Service) / Text Message Terms and Conditions

 By providing your contact information, you provide clear and expressed consent to receive information via SMS/text message.
 Consent is not a requirement to purchasing the goods or services.
 You may opt-out by replying "STOP" to any message that you receive and you may requested additional assistance by replying "HELP".
-You may receive up to 10 messages per month.
-Message and data rates may apply.
+Messages are recurring.
+Message Frequency varies.
 T-Mobile is not liable for delayed or undelivered messages.

 PROTECTED HEALTH INFORMATION